OASIS-learn-study/minecraft-storeys-maker/README.md

 An entity's name must be given to your actors with a naming tag (via an Anvil), as always in normal Minecraft.

+The `%await` action is is useful e.g. if you are teleporting your viewer around to show him a scenery, and need the story to "pause" (to appreciate the beauty of your creation).
+You do not need to explicitly use this otherwise, as the story automatically pauses appropriately when narrating, showing titles and chat.

-You can obviously mix the order and repeat titles, comments, chats, narrations and commands.
+You can obviously mix the order and repeat titles, comments, chats, narrations, commands and actions.

 ## Commands